-If you’re not feeling the sports analogy, I’ll say it plainly: after a week of clogging your arteries with buttery goodness, numbing your brain with insipid holiday music, and contorting your face into a polite but emotionally-repressed smile every time you get a crummy gift, you’ll be primed to return to your studies with the intellectual readiness of a honey-glazed ham.
+If you’re not feeling the sports analogy, I’ll say it plainly: after a week of clogging your arteries with buttery goodness, numbing your brain with insipid holiday music, and contorting your face into a polite smile every time you get a crummy gift, you’ll be returning to school with the intellectual readiness of a honey-glazed ham.

 1. Read Something Longer Than a Tweet

 Your brain is a muscle.
 Okay, it’s not actually a muscle, it’s an organ.
 But stick with me or the analogy doesn’t work.
 Like any muscle, the brain needs constant stretching.
 Even if you don’t plan to run a marathon, it’s a good idea to go for a light jog.
-So during your vacation, read something to engage your senses, preferably something that has nothing to do with your studies, your courses, or your assigned reading.
+So, during your vacation, read something to engage your mind, preferably something that has nothing to do with your studies, your courses, or your assigned reading.
 Dive into current events and read a few investigative articles.
 Pore over a few periodicals — ideally those containing more words than ad space.
 Or you could go the old-fashioned route by curling up with a good paperback (do people really “curl up” with books?).
-We’re not sticklers for how you get your vacation reading in, but it should be something that actually grabs your candy-addled attention span and channels it for longer than a few minutes.
+We’re not sticklers for how you get your vacation reading in, but it should be something that actually grabs your attention and channels it for longer than a few minutes.
 In other words, your Twitter feed doesn’t count.
-I don’t care if they did expand from 140 to 280 words per tweet.
-Find something with which you can actually become absorbed and tote it with you wherever you go in the event that a quiet holiday moment should strike.

-Every time you experience something new, or practice a new set of skills, you open new neural pathwys between the brain and body.
+Every time you experience something new, you open new neural pathways between the brain and body.
 Get those synapses firing by attempting something you’ve never tried before.
 Maybe you always wanted to learn culinary knife skills.
 Perhaps you’ve seen dagger-throwing on television and it’s something you’d like to try.
 Maybe you’ve always wanted to master cutlery honing and maintenance, but you never had the time.

 I mean, obviously, your chosen activity doesn’t have to involve knives at all.
 (For some reason, that’s all I came up with).
 Anyway, it could be almost anything.
 Take a piano lesson.
 Dissect an old computer.
 Write that Downton Abbey fanfic novel that’s been burning a hole in your brain.
 This is an opportunity to engage in an enriching activity with low stakes.
 You’re really doing it for the opportunity to experience something, not necessarily to produce something.
-If, in the end, your Downton Abbey fan-fiction novel becomes one of the great pieces of Western literature, to one day be studied in classrooms graced by your portrait, that’s a total bonus.
-For now, just do something for the love of engagement.
+Do your thing and make it a labor of love.

 3. Game Competitively